HaniSalt/Django-Blog-Site/README.md

 - **List posts**: All posts are displayed on the home page, sorted by creation date (newest first).
 - **Filter posts**: Users can search for posts by entering a substring in the search bar.
 The search checks both the title and content of posts.
 - **View post details**: Clicking on a post title takes the user to a detailed view of the post.
 Once done, the user may return to the main page.
 - **Like a post**: Users can like a post without reloading the page.
-The like button updates dynamically using AJAX.
+The like button updates dynamically.

 ## Requirements
 - Python 3.8+